Life Insurance After Retirement: What Canadians Need to Know

 Converting term to permanent life insurance

-Retirees often feel pressured to buy permanent coverage to lock in lower life insurance rates and avoid rejection if they develop a medical condition.
-Convertible term life insurance is a cost-effective alternative for maintaining cheap coverage without closing the door on a permanent policy.
+Retirees often consider buying permanent coverage to lock in lower life insurance rates and avoid rejection if they develop a medical condition in the future.Β Convertible term life insurance is a cost-effective alternative for maintaining cheap coverage without closing the door on a permanent policy.

 Let’s say you’re a 60-year-old, non-smoking man looking for a policy that’ll provide a $150,000 lump-sum payout.
 After researching the best life insurance providers in Canada, you’re torn between buying two life insurance options: a term 100 policy or a convertible, 15-year term life insurance plan from PolicyMe.